Mount Everest is 29,000ft high. As the world’s highest point, it is the ultimate achievement to scale it and reach the summit.

 Few things pick spirits up better, and flush energy back into your legs than

 Gin, the sight of you wife and daughter coming running up to you as you arrive back at Arighi Bianchi’s Base Camp.
 With over 100 people there at one point, the atmosphere at the bottom of the climb was fantastic, and humbling see so many people turn up to support us.
 And drink Gin!

-Eventually rain got the better of us and heavy rain soaked the run making brakes ineffective and low cloud making visibility dangerous (see earlier 40 mph comment…!).
-With me left as the sole rider, our course director and voice of safety (my dad), deemed it too dangerous whilst on my 8th run.
-We’d topped the day at 72 runs.
+Eventually, as darkness hit, the weather added to our woes, heavy rain soaked the run making brakes ineffective and low cloud making visibility dangerous (see earlier 40 mph comment…!).
+With me left as the sole rider, our course director and voice of safety (my dad), deemed it too dangerous for more than one rider and encouraged others to depart so that he could sit permanently behind me, but the collective team had already topped the day at 87 runs.

 Fundraising has always been at the core of this ride, and I’m immensely grateful to everyone who donated.
-Our fundraising for the Royal Manchester Children’s Hospital currently stands at nearly £9,000….and still climbing.
+Our fundraising for the Royal Manchester Children’s Hospital currently stands at nearly £10,000….and still climbing.

 Huge thanks to everyone who took part, supported, sponsored and just gave words of encouragement.

 The prize draw will be done after Sunday 10th July….last few days to get your name in the hat to win amazing prizes…. sponsor.RMCHeverest.com